-You.i Engine One introduces broad cross-platform support from mobile devices to 10-foot user interfaces.
-For React Native developers, You.i Engine One will feel natural, adding video specific components and APIs with extended target platform support.
-Further, You.i Engine One introduces a new level of design fidelity with smooth motion graphics through our design workflow with Adobe After Effects, which integrates into both our React Native and C++ APIs.
+You.i Platform introduces broad cross-platform support from mobile devices to 10-foot user interfaces.
+For React Native developers, You.i Platform will feel natural, adding video-specific components and APIs with extended platform support.
+In addition, our Design Workflow introduces a new level of design with smooth motion graphics through a plugin for Adobe After Effects.
+The Design Workflow integrates with both our React Native and C++ APIs.

-You.i Engine One SDK capabilities are explained in more detail below:
+You.i Platform SDK capabilities are explained in more detail below:

 Designers create all the user interface elements for You.i Engine apps in Adobe After Effects (AE).
 In general, each screen in the app has its own AE file.
-Designers build these screens using standard AE elements.
-At runtime, the elements are bound to underlying C++ classes, called views, provided by You.i Engine; for example, buttons and lists.
+Designers build these screens using standard AE elements, such as buttons and lists.
+At runtime, these elements are bound to underlying C++ classes, called views, provided by You.i Engine.
 Designers can also use AE to control responsive screen and dynamic layout behavior.

 You.i Engine provides an AE Preview tool, launched from within AE.
 Using the Preview tool, designers can view their responsive screen and dynamic behavior under various conditions and sizes.

-You.i Engine also provides an AE Exporter that extracts the required data about the screen layout, controls, and motion, and converts it into a format that is consumable by You.i Engine.
+You.i Engine also provides an AE Exporter that extracts the required data about the screen layout, controls, and motion, and converts it into a format consumable by the Engine.

 You.i Engine builds scenes using a tree of UI elements.
-This is a familiar architecture for developers who are acquainted with other GUI toolkits or game engines.
-At runtime, You.i Engine retrieves the visual and animation data from the exported files and constructs a scene tree that contains all the elements for a given screen, such as buttons, text, images, and so on.
+This is a familiar architecture for developers acquainted with other GUI toolkits or game engines.
+At runtime, You.i Engine retrieves the visual and animation data from the exported files and constructs a scene tree that contains all the elements for a given screen, such as buttons, text, and images.
 You.i Engine automatically handles the rendering and animation of UI components such as button presses and list scrolling.
 All the developer has to do is create connecting code to handle UI events (for example, reacting to a button press).

-On mobile devices, users have touch controls to interact with an app.
-But on a TV, users have a remote control.
-When a user highlights an on-screen control using a remote, the highlight is known as focus.
+When using a TV remote control to interact with an app, a user highlights an on-screen control, giving it focus.
 Based on the layout of controls on the screen, You.i Engine automatically determines which control has focus, and which control should get focus when the user presses the remote’s direction keys.
-Normally, apps can rely on You.i Engine focus rules, but they are free to override the default behavior.
+Normally, you can rely on You.i Engine focus rules, but you’re free to override the default behavior.

-In addition, You.i Engine allows you to specify which animations play when the user transitions from one screen to the next.
-Experienced app developers know that this is nothing new.
-However, You.i Engine allows you to drive the animation behavior from AE, which provides the artist and motion designer more finely-tuned control over the animated visuals and animated sequences.
+As expected, You.i Engine allows you to specify which animations play when the user transitions from one screen to the next.
+However, You.i Engine allows you to drive the animation behavior from AE, which provides the artist and motion designer more finely tuned control over animated visuals and sequences.

-Complex visuals with many elements can be broken into smaller pieces, which can then be assembled into a larger screen design while the app is running.
-This allows animation sequences to be reused across the app, as well as providing a means for precise control around the visibility of screen elements.
+Developers can break complex visuals containing many elements into smaller pieces and then assemble them into a larger screen design while the app is running.
+Smaller elements also allow animation sequences to be reused across the app, as well as providing a means for the precise control of screen elements.
 When needed, these pieces can even be drawn off-screen during the screen assembly process, enabling more dramatic visual effects.

-This block of features contains everything else that a developer needs to build an app; that is, event and input handling, managing memory, networking, and so on.
+This set of features contains everything else that a developer needs to build an app, such as event and input handling, managing memory, and networking.

-You.i Engine contains many features to help developers solve some unique problems for cross-platform development.
-For example, in a typical media app you could have hundreds or thousands of assets streaming in and out of the app while browsing a content library.
-In a cross-platform world, many of the devices have very different memory profiles.
+You.i Engine provides many features to help developers solve some unique problems for cross-platform development.
+For example, in a typical video streaming app you could have hundreds or thousands of assets streaming in and out of the app while browsing a content library.
+In a cross-platform world, devices can have very different memory profiles.
 You.i Engine provides various features to enable an app developer to manage memory limits more effectively.

-You.i Engine apps are typically event-driven (for example, button pressed, timer fired, image downloaded).
-You.i Engine has an easy to use call-back mechanism, called signals and slots, for notifying code when these events happen.
-If used correctly, these API features can help make app code less coupled and more maintainable.
+You.i Engine apps are typically event-driven (for example, a button is pressed, a timer fired, an image downloaded).
+You.i Engine has an intuitive callback mechanism for sending event notifications.
+These API features can help make app code more maintainable.

 The UI is rendered through a custom cross-platform rendering pipeline that fully leverages GPU hardware acceleration on all platforms to deliver the best performance possible.
-The pipeline is built on top of standard GPU APIs, with most platforms leveraging OpenGL, DirectX for Microsoft Platforms, as well as some custom GPU integrations for some other types of devices.
+The pipeline is built on top of standard GPU APIs, with most platforms using OpenGL.
+DirectX is used for Microsoft platforms, and we provide custom GPU integrations for other types of devices.

-This area provides developers with out-of-the-box abstracted bridges to common underlying platform capabilities.
-From an app developer’s perspective, they only have to integrate with a single interface and You.i Engine handles the implementation tied to all of the underlying platforms automatically.
-Common uses of the platform services include use cases such as revealing the system keyboard, and launching web-views, which are often used in authentication workflows, or for accessing secure platform storage.
+You.i Platform provides developers with out-of-the-box abstracted bridges to common underlying platform capabilities.
+App developers integrate with a single interface, and You.i Engine automatically handles the implementation tied to the underlying platforms.
+Use cases include revealing the system keyboard, launching web views (often used in authentication workflows), and accessing secure platform storage.